Delayed Proof of Work

 # Notarizations Provide a Defense Against Both the 51% Attack and the Genesis Attack

-By relying on the notarizations in the chosen PoW network’s hash rate (Bitcoin), users in the Komodo ecosystem are well protected from both the 51% Attack and the Genesis Attack.
+By relying on the notarizations in the chosen PoW network’s hash rate (Litecoin), users in the Komodo ecosystem are well protected from both the 51% Attack and the Genesis Attack.

 Recall that in a 51% Attack, the attacker first makes a transaction and then erases it by providing 51% of the total hash rate to a "false" blockchain where the transaction never occurred.
 In the Genesis Attack, the attacker recreates the genesis block of a blockchain and mines an entirely false history.

 For either of these attacks to play any part in the Komodo ecosystem, the successful attack would have to destroy every transaction at every level it is recorded.

 First, let us consider the implications of the notarization process provided against the Genesis Attack.

 Once an independent blockchain has even just a single transaction pushed through the notarization process into the chosen PoW network, that notarization protects against the Genesis Attack.